xtaci/grasshopper/README.md

 ./grasshopper start --ci none --co aes -l "127.0.0.1:4000" -n "CLOUD_PUBLIC_IP:4000"
 ```

-- `--ci none`: Since `dig` command queries in plaintext, we do not need to decrypt the packet.
+- `--ci none`: Since `dig` command queries in plaintext, we do not need to decrypt the incoming packet.
-- `--co aes`: Decrypts and relays packets to Level-2 Relayer
+- `--co aes`: Encrypts and relays packets to Level-2 Relayer.

 ### Step 3: Query Level-1 Relayer with `dig`(On your Laptop💻)